 The family’s ability to recover compensation will hinge on the percent of fault the father shares for the crash.

 It’s always important to consult with an attorney after an accident.
 This is particularly true if you may share some of the responsibility for your own injuries.
-Contact our experienced Los Angeles personal injury lawyers to schedule a free consultation.
+Contact our trusted personal injury lawyers to schedule a free consultation.
 We’re here to help you get the money you need after an accident.
 Call today to learn more.